ykharitonova/csw8-s22/about.md

 ### Personal / Technology / Health / Living Situation Issues
 If there are issues which are affecting your ability to meet course deadlines, please submit the request for an extension form as soon as you find out about the issue.
 Otherwise, _we do not accept late work or provide individual make-up assignments_.

-An extension due to an emergency must be based on an **official documentation** that shows your name, the reason/issue description, and dates (e.g., even the processed tickets to fly home for an emergency can count as documentation).
+An extension due to an emergency must be based on an **official documentation** that shows 1) your _name_, 2) the _reason/issue_ description, and 3) _dates_ (e.g., even the processed tickets to fly home for an emergency can count as documentation as long as your name and dates are on them).
 You can black out any sensitive information and send it through [the request for an extension form](https://forms.gle/QQkXMfKswjDbCEi49) **as soon as possible**.
-Please, do not contact us asking for a longer extension without providing the **official documentation**.
+Please, do not contact us asking for a longer extension without providing the **official documentation** that lists the 3 required pieces of information.

 ---